uiowaSEP2024/002_ImagePro/docs/botImage/docs/tutorial-database/database-structure.md

 The columns associated with the entity:

 1. `kind` : It is an enum that dictates the type of the event among **step**, **error**, **info**, **complete**.
-2. `provider_job_id` : This is the provider that is associated to the event.
+2. `job_id` : This is the job that is associated to the event.
+3. `name` : This is the name of the event.
+4. `step_configuration_id` : This is the step configuration that is associated with the event.
+5. `event_metadata` : This is the metadata associated with the event.

 ## API-Keys